micts/acgcn/README.md

 sh run/train_baseline.sh
 ```

 Both commands above run `main.py`.
-For help and a description of the input arguments:
+For help and a description of input arguments:

 ```
 python main.py -h
 ```

+Every run is assigned a unique identifier/filename of the form `yyyy-mm-dd_hh-mm-ss`, i.e. `2020-03-25_23-56-26`.
+Results, such as model's training history, are saved under `results/model_name/filename`, for example `results/gcn/2020-03-25_23-56-26`.
+The directory contains a pickle file with the content of `config.py` (model's hyperparameters and other configuration settings), and a series of `.pth` files.
+A `.pth` file is of the form `epoch_x_loss.pth`, where `x` indicates the epoch number, and `loss` corresponds to the epoch's validation loss. e.g. `epoch_300_1.108.pth`.
+A `.pth` file contains, for a specific epoch, saved model's weights, epoch's training and validation loss, and evaluation metric results.
+The files are saved every *x*-number of epochs (see `num_epochs_to_val` in `config.py`).

+### Inference